dexiouz/100DaysOfCode/README.md

 ...
 ```
 The essence of these new classes is this: when we click on the "about" tab or "contact" tab, we will use javascript to dynamically give it a class of "active".
-At the same time we will also use javascript to add a "class" of "panel-active" to the "div" associated with that tab.
+At the same time we will also use javascript to add a "class" of "panel active" to the "div" associated with that tab.
 This is how we can also give that particular div a class of block.

 To sum up, here's the new added html portion
 ```html